An older photo of White Mountain Hospital

 In July 1995, voters within the proposed tax district boundaries voted overwhelmingly to create the White Mountain Communities Special Health Care District.
 The District uses a small secondary property tax to help fund services for the Medical Center, Emergency Medical Services and primary care services.

 In August of 1997, the Board of Directors voted to change the facility's name to White Mountain Regional Medical Center.
 In August 2000, the Care Center (long-term care facility) was closed.
 White Mountain Regional Medical Center now has a swing bed program for long term care, up to 100 days for Medicare patients.

-Rehabilitation Services, which include inpatient and outpatient Physical Therapy, and Chiropractic;
+Rehabilitation Services, which include inpatient and outpatient Physical Therapy

 White Mountain Regional Medical Center is currently a Level 4 Trauma Center.
 In 2014, the hospital also received Pediatric Emergency Certification.
 There are several physicians/providers located in the area that routinely use our facility in some capacity.
 In addition, there are many physicians with sub-specialties that visit the area providing obstetrics and gynecology, ophthalmology, orthopedic, podiatry, and general surgery close to home, through the White Mountain Specialty Clinic.